puttak/bdproject/README.md

 Any suggestions?
 ------------
 To be honest, we are total newbies in this field.
-If you ...
+If you...

 * have any suggestions on how we could improve the approach,
 * know about interesting methodologies that might fit the project,
 * know data sources that could fit our purpose,
 * want to critique the approach in any constructive way

-we would be really happy to learn about your ideas.
-Simply shoot us an [email](mailto:fzaussinger@student.ethz.ch,nstolz@student.ethz.ch).
+we would be really happy to learn about your ideas - simply shoot us an [email](mailto:fzaussinger@student.ethz.ch,nstolz@student.ethz.ch).
 Thanks!

 Project Organization